 - Is there an accessory or piece of jewelry they never take off?

-- What is their level of grooming? (ie – disheveled and natural or style hair, makeup, outfit put together)
+- What is their level of grooming? (disheveled and natural or style hair, makeup, outfit put together)

 - Do they have any chronic illnesses that contribute to their appearance?

 You should also consider their demeanor.
 Are they confident, shy, quiet?
-Do they walk with their head down, or held high?
+What are their magical abilities Do they walk with their head down, or held high?
 These things are representative of what is going on inside, but they will be reflected in how they appear to others.

 The base of this section focuses on how they talk.
 Do they speak quickly or slowly?
-Do they enunciate properly or do they tend to mumble a little bit?
+Do they enunciate or do they mumble a little bit?
 How big is their vocabulary?

-But, speaking isn’t the only form of communication:
+But, speaking isn’t the only form of communication, there’s more to it:

-- Do they gesture compulsively, or is it only occasional?
+- Do they gesture compulsively, or is it occasionally?

 - Do they make eye contact or do they move their gaze around?